 5. Sign up for a FREE point tracking service

-Points and miles are easy to lose track of since they all have different expiration dates – so it’s important to track everything.
+Points and miles are easy to lose track of since they all have different expiration dates and are tracked on different program websites.
+It’s important to track everything.
 There are several services out there that track your points and miles for free.

 Open up a free account at AwardWallet or Points.com to track your points and miles.
 Once you do that, add the loyalty programs that you’re already a member of and you will start to see the points and miles populate.
 When planning a trip, it’s much easier to look at all your points and mile totals in one place as opposed to switching back and forth between program websites.